buffkermitisagod/File_Cloud/README.md

 # Run
 to run, use the command -> `python3 main.py`
 or to run the setup again use -> `python3 main.py -s` or to run the user setup use -> `python3 main.py -u`

-# Current Fetures
+# Updates
-File upload support
-Login functinality
-Coockie sessions
-File Sharing without login (single file only)
-File Deletion support
-Json config file w/ first time boot support for setup
+version 0.2 is here
+- a simple update function
+- seprate storage containers for each users

 # ToDo
 - [ ] Command support (eg: to run File_Cloud you type `File_Cloud` into your termnial)
 - [ ] On Boot support
 - [ ] HTTPS Support
 - [ ] File Encryption
-- [ ] Multiple users having seprate storage
+- [X] Multiple users having seprate storage
 - [ ] external storage support
 - [ ] easy css custimizeation support